wavebeem/wavebeem.com/src/blog/2020/tagged-unions.md

 ---
-title: "Tagged unions in JavaScript"
+title: "Tagged Unions in JavaScript"
 description:
   "A disciplined approach to state management and domain modeling for JavaScript and TypeScript.
 Also known as algebraic data types / discriminated unions."